kuriwaki/synthjoint/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-Almost all survey weighting face a data limitation that direct knowledge of the joint distributions of predictors (such as race, partisanship, and geography) are limited.
-There is a long tradition of statistical and applied work that can be grouped under the umbrella of synthetic population imputation: it seeks to expand the set of available interactions to poststratify on.
+Almost all survey adjustments face a practical data limitation: the joint population distributions of variables we adjust on (such as race, partisanship, and geography) are limited.
+There is a long tradition of statistical and applied work that can be grouped under the umbrella of synthetic population imputation that seeks to expand the set of available interactions to poststratify on.
 The core idea has parallels in iterative proportional fitting (Deming and Stephan, 1940), ecological inference, and latent factorization methods.

 The package [`synthjoint`](https://github.com/kuriwaki/synthjoint)